oclif: The Open CLI Framework

 • ref — a url to documentation related to this error or fixing it

 The message, code, suggestions, ref properties will be displayed when an error is shown.
-Reusable Error classes can be created that display the optional outputs above by implementing the PrettyPrintableError interface from @oclif/errors and this.error will handle them appropriately.
+Reusable Error classes can be created that display the optional outputs above by implementing the PrettyPrintableError interface from the Errors namespace from @oclif/core and this.error will handle them appropriately.

-These errors are friendly and won't show a traceback unless debugging is enabled with DEBUG=* or CLI_NAME_DEBUG=1.
-If you want to raise errors like this outside of a command, use @oclif/errors.
+These errors are friendly and won't show a traceback unless debugging is enabled with DEBUG=*.

 import {CLIError} from '@oclif/errors'